iangoodwin-developer/shopping-cart-app/README.md

 This app can be previewed at http://ianjamesgoodwin.com/

+A few notes about my solution:

+My focus for the solution was to create a shopping cart application which allows the user to

+- Create / delete shopping carts
+- View shopping carts
+- Add items to carts from either the cart view or the list of carts view
+- Increase the quantity of a single item incrementally or by using a numeric input
+- Let the price increase by the increasing quantity of that item
+- Delete items

+I also wanted to have the application state be persisted in the browser storage, in order to mimic a shopping cart for a real shop.
+The use of browser storage is useful for scenarios where a user is shopping but is not logged in with a user.
+In the case of this application, the state is managed using a redux / flux pattern.
+This pattern uses the concept of actions to change application shared data, helping to have state management in one place.
+Actions can be associated with effects (like side-effects) which can be services such as browser storage, session sotrage or database storage.

+What I DID NOT place particular focus in this solution was the design of the layout.
+I did not attempt to make a realistic shop.
+So this project is not a particularly good example of styling or branding.

 # Angular shopping cart app

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.